Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Local monodromy of -connections at

 Therefore $\rho(\gamma)\in N_{\LG}(\cT_X)$.
 Note that $X$ is also an eigenvector with eigenvalue $\zeta_m^{-1}$ for $\clambda(\zeta_m)^{-1}$.
 Thus $\rho(\gamma)\clambda(\zeta_m)$ fixes $X$, $\rho(\gamma)\clambda(\zeta_m)\in\cT_X$, $\rho(\gamma)$ and $\clambda(\zeta_m)^{-1}$ have the same image in the Weyl group $W=N_{\LG}(\cT_X)/\cT_X$, which belongs to the unique $\bZ$-regular elliptic order $m$ class.\\

-(v): The differential Galois group of $\nabla^X_\infty$ is generated by the smallest torus $S$ whose Lie algebra contains the regular semisimple element $X$, together an element $\rho(\gamma)$ that normalizes the maximal torus $\cT_X$ containing $S$, whose image in the Weyl group $N_{\LG}(\cT_X)/\cT_X$ belongs to the $\bZ$-regular elliptic class corresponding to the stable grading $\theta$.
-Then the proof of irreducibility is the same as \cite[Lemma 7]{YiFG}. \end{proof}
+(v): The differential Galois group of $\nabla^X_\infty$ is generated by the smallest torus $S$ whose Lie algebra contains the regular semisimple element $X$, together with an element $\rho(\gamma)$ that normalizes the maximal torus $\cT_X$ containing $S$, whose image in the Weyl group $N_{\LG}(\cT_X)/\cT_X$ belongs to the $\bZ$-regular elliptic class corresponding to the stable grading $\theta$.
+Then the proof of irreducibility is the same as \cite[Lemma 7]{YiFG}, as it only relies on the above-mentioned properties. \end{proof}

+\begin{rem} We learned that essentially the same proof has been independently discovered and used in the work of Kamgarpour-Sage on Coxeter connections \cite[Theorem 35, Corollary 36]{KSGiff}. \end{rem}